emount/florb/README.md

 In debug mode, image textures are not rendered, allowing only the specular reflections to shine through.
 This is extremely useful in setting the position, direction, and speed of spotlights.

+# Conclusion
+Not only does Florb involve the sedentary and geeky process of coding and collating taxonomical metadata, ita also encourages active fieldwork in the pursuit of ever-more beautiful species of flowers!

+Happy Florbing!